ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 Each blockchain has some genesis state when it’s created.
 Each Virtual Machine defines the format and semantics of its genesis data.

-The default genesis Subnet EVM provided below has some well defined parameters:
+The default genesis Subnet-EVM provided below has some well defined parameters:

 ```json
 {